cu2/aldebaran/docs/opcode-structure.md

 The opcode of an instruction with its operands has the following structure:

 - one byte encoding the instruction
-- for each operand: one or more bytes
+- one or more bytes encoding each operand

 For example this line of assembly code:
 ```